 These are painted onto the outside of the container doors when it is in shipping service or before it has been repainted for another application.

-The Container Tare Weight is the weight of the container without cargo or contents.
+The Container Tare Weight is the empty weight of the container without any cargo or contents.

 The Container Gross Weight is the weight of the container plus the maximum payload it can hold i.e. the maximum total weight of the container.

 The Payload (or Net Weight) is the weight of the cargo or contents that a container can hold.

 |Typical 20 foot Container Weights||Imperial||Metric|